 Defining the borders of the beard is crucial to its maintenance.
 It can make the difference between an untidy beard and an effective one.
 So, what exactly is the double chin method of trimming a beard neckline?

 The double chin method involves tilting the chin forward against the neck so that a natural fold and line is formed where the two meet.
 The neckline is formed by trimming and shaving everything below this line.

 It’s probably the simplest method of trimming a beard neckline out there.

-You’re about to learn everything you need to know about it, including a step-by-step routine to do it yourself in the simplest and most impressive way possible.
+You’re about to learn everything you need to know about it, including a step-by-step routine to do it yourself.

 But first, let’s briefly talk through what a neckline really is in the first place.